htdbui/SQL4DS/Chapter6.md

 - Multiply `quantity * original_price` per row, then calculate the aggregate `SUM`s.

-- Divide one `SUM` by the other to get the “average item price.”
+- Divide one `SUM` by the other to get the â€œaverage item price.â€

 - This involves operations both before and after `GROUP BY` summarization.